Wounding or grievous bodily harm with intent

 There are often overlaps between actual bodily harm, wounding, and grievous bodily harm.

-A good defence lawyer will be able to write to the police or Director of Public Prosecutions to have a charge downgraded from grievous bodily harm to actual bodily harm or wounding.
+A good defence lawyer will be able to write to the police or the Director of Public Prosecutions to have a charge downgraded from grievous bodily harm to actual bodily harm or wounding.

-Another defence for grievous bodily harm charges is self-defence.
 If the defence of self-defence is used, you must be able to satisfy the court that you acted in a way that was necessary to defend yourself and that your actions were reasonable given the circumstances as you perceived them.

-Inflicting grievous bodily harm with intent carries a maximum penalty of 25 years imprisonment in the District Court.
-Wounding with intent to cause grievous bodily harm is an extremely serious criminal offence.
 Contact our office immediately if charged with wounding with intent or causing grievous bodily harm with intent.

 Do I need references?

 We believe references are an extremely important part of a plea of guilty in court.
-Find out more about how to write a good reference.
+Read about court processes and how to write a good character reference.

-Why choose Australian Criminal Law Group?
+Contact Australian Criminal Law Group

-Case study
+Case studies

-Australian Criminal law Group represented a man charged with two counts of Wounding with intent to cause grievous bodily harm and one count of assault occasioning actual bodily harm.
+Our lawyer represented a man charged with two counts of Wounding with intent to cause grievous bodily harm and one count of assault occasioning actual bodily harm.
 The defendant stabbed 3 people in a park.
 He had been assaulted himself just prior to that.
 After getting him bail in the Supreme Court, we negotiated pleas of guilty to charges of reckless wounding instead of Wounding with intent to cause bodily harm.
 Sentencing took place in the local court.
 The magistrate issued an Intensive Correction order without goal time.

-Australian Criminal Law Group represented a young man charged with Wounding with intent to cause bodily harm.
+Our lawyer represented a young man charged with Wounding with intent to cause bodily harm.
 He had stabbed his step-father in the neck with a pair of scissors.
-Criminal lawyer Joe Correy argued that the act was impulsive in response to a domestic argument and that the young man had not intended to seriously harm his stepfather.
+Our lawyer argued that the act was impulsive in response to a domestic argument and that the young man had not intended to seriously harm his stepfather.
 The police accepted a reckless wounding charge and our client received a good behaviour bond.

-Australian Criminal law Group appealed the sentence of a client who had been originally charged with Wounding with intent to cause grievous bodily harm.
+Our lawyer appealed the sentence of a client who had been originally charged with Wounding with intent to cause grievous bodily harm.
 In the company of another person he had slashed a person’s face with a box cutter.
 On appeal, which was to a reckless wounding after negotiations with the DPP, it was argued the act of slashing at the victim was excessive self-defence.
 The Judge agreed and our client was released from jail that day.